UPA MLAs camping in Raipur reach Ranchi ahead of crucial trust vote | Politics

 - India

-At least 30 MLAs of the ruling UPA coalition in Jharkhand, who were camping at a resort near Raipur since August 30, arrived in Ranchi in a chartered aircraft on Sunday afternoon to attend a special session of the assembly, an official said. ''The chartered plane carrying the MLAs has landed at Ranchi airport,'' the airport official told PTI.
+At least 30 MLAs of the ruling UPA coalition in Jharkhand made their way back to Ranchi on Sunday afternoon from Raipur, to attend a special session of the assembly on Monday in which Chief Minister Hemant Soren will seek a vote of trust.

+The legislators had been camping at a resort near Raipur since August 30.

+The chartered plane carrying the MLAs landed at Ranchi airport around 6 pm, an official told PTI.

-Fearing poaching of its MLAs by the opposition BJP to topple the government, Chief Minister Hemant Soren's Jharkhand Mukti Morcha (JMM)-led alliance had shifted the legislators to a luxurious resort in Nava Raipur.
+Fearing poaching of its MLAs by the opposition BJP to topple the government, the Jharkhand Mukti Morcha (JMM)-led UPA alliance had shifted the legislators to a luxurious resort in Nava Raipur.

-The chartered aircraft with 30 legislators, and some other leaders of the JMM and Congress on board, took off from the Swami Vivekananda Airport in Raipur and landed at Birsa Munda Airport here around 6 pm, the official said.

-Hemant Soren will seek a vote of trust during the special session of the legislative assembly on Monday.
+The legislators were brought in two buses from the airport and shifted to the Circuit House near Ranchi’s Jail Chowk area, officials said.

+The MLAs would be brought directly to the assembly on Monday in a bid to avoid any possible attempt of poaching by the opposition, UPA sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)